Koyasan Travel Guide 高野山

-Arguably the most mystical sacred mountain in Japan, Koyasan can not be described but must be lived.
-A religious city long closed in on itself, temple-inns and forest-necropolis invite spirituality.
+Arguably the most mystical, sacred mountain in Japan, Koyasan can't be described but must be lived.
+A religious city long closed in on itself, its temple-inns and forest-necropolis invite spirituality.

 From the windows of the regional train from Osaka, bucolic landscapes unfold.
-Soon the houses become rare and the hills become wooded.
-Nature is omnipresent.
+Soon the houses become fewer and father between, and the hills become wooded.
+Nature surrounds you.
 A few people arrive at the terminal at the foot of the mountain.

-There, a red and white funicular, like a child's toy, takes its passengers up to the monastic city, through tunnels of hydrangeas.
-The journey has not yet ended as the last, sacred, kilometers, can only be covered on foot.
-Koyasan is not easy to reach and it is by bus that visitors arrive at their destination in the heart of the city.
+There, a red and white funicular, like a child's toy, takes passengers up to the monastic city, through tunnels of hydrangeas.
+The journey has not yet ended, as the last few sacred kilometers can only be covered on foot.
+Koyasan isn't easy to reach and it is by bus that visitors arrive at their destination in the heart of the city.
 In the past, pilgrims entered the sacred precincts by the Daimon, the old gate, whilst women, who only gained access to the complex in 1872, stopped in Nyonindo.

 A unique cult

-Of the seven thousand inhabitants of Koyasan, nearly half are monks and the rest consists of their families from marriages that took place after the arrival of women.
-With one hundred and ten temples still active, the city, headquarters of the Buddhist Shingon school, remains an influential religious center.
+Of the seven thousand inhabitants of Koyasan, nearly half are monks and the rest consist of their families from marriages that took place after the arrival of women.
+With one hundred and ten temples still active in the town, the headquarters of the Buddhist Shingon school remains an influential religious center.

 The legends surrounding his life abound and there are many who believe that he is still alive, meditating in the depths of Okunoin cemetary where his mausoleum is located.
 Covering much of the east of the city, the forest of a thousand graves contributes to the mysterious aura of Mount Koya.

 In contrast, to the west, lies the "sacred precinct" Danjo Garan.
-The many religious buildings and the vermillion pagoda majestically overlooks curious passersby.
-Protective Koyasan has placed its most prized possessions in a museum, the Reihokan in order to preserve them from time and illicit trade.
+There are many religious buildings and a vermillion pagoda majestically overlooks curious passersby.
+Protective Koyasan has placed its most prized possessions in a museum, the Reihokan, in order to preserve them from time and illicit trade.

 "Opening up to the world"

-Motto of the city when it was founded, it became even more true when Koyasan turned to tourism in the mid-twentieth century.
-Temples practicing shukubo, until then only accommodating pilgrims, quickly became hotels, with rooms with televisions and are very successful.
-The commodification of the sacred has not spared Mount Koya and it is not unusual to see monks in cassocks going to do their shopping in their luxury cars.
+The motto of the city when it was founded, it became even more true when Koyasan turned to tourism in the mid-twentieth century.
+Temples doubling as shukubo, until then only accommodating pilgrims, quickly became hotels for tourists, and are very successful.
+The commodification of the sacred has not spared Mount Koya, and it is not unusual to see monks in cassocks going to do their shopping in their luxury cars.